-Subject to ratification by the Company's stockholders, the audit committee has appointed Ernst & Young LLP as the Company's independent auditors for the fiscal year ended December 31, 2006.
-Ernst & Young LLP has served as the Company's independent auditors since its formation in September 2003.
+Subject to ratification by our stockholders, the Board has appointed as the Company's independent auditors for the fiscal year ended December 31, 2006.
+Ernst & Young LLP served as the Company's independent auditors since its formation in September 2003.
 The Company expects a representative of Ernst & Young LLP to attend the Meeting to make a statement, if he or she desires, and to respond to appropriate questions.